Monitors as Code

 interval_minutes

-: For loose or fixed, how frequently to run the monitorstart_time
+: For fixed, how frequently to run the monitorstart_time

 : Optional - select regional timezone for daylight savings ex.
 America/Los_Angeles